Star Formation Demonstration

 Star formation takes place in swirling clouds of gas and dust that are many times larger than a typical Solar System.

-Over time, a region within the star becomes more dense than its surroundings.
+Over time, a region within the star becomes denser than its surroundings.
 At this point, gravity kicks in and the cloud starts to collapse in on itself.

 As the cloud shrinks, its centre (or core) becomes very hot and dense.
 The cloud will start to spin a little as it collapses, forming a disk.